githubEdit

 Tunability

-Mermin provides extensive configuration for performance tuning under the pipeline block:
+Mermin provides extensive configuration for performance tuning under the pipeline block, please refer the pipeline documentation for the details.

 Failure Modes and Resilience